-21. The secretariat proposes that priorities be articulated as issues to be addressed or resolved through the strategic plan.
+- 21. The secretariat proposes that priorities be articulated as issues to be addressed or resolved through the strategic plan.
 Once the priorities have been clearly articulated and agreed upon, attainable strategic goals should be formulated to address the priority issues and challenges for the period, clearly determining the role of UN-Habitat and guiding its activities in attaining the goals.
 It is anticipated that each attainable goals may serve more than one priority issue.
-The priorities are to be identified through both internal dialogues at UN-Habitat and engagement with Member States and other stakeholders.

-22. The strategic plan task force has begun its deliberation of articulated priorities that could guide the plan and collecting supporting evidence.
+The priorities are to be identified through both internal dialogues at UN-Habitat and engagement with Member States and other stakeholders. - 22.
+The strategic plan task force has begun its deliberation of articulated priorities that could guide the plan and collecting supporting evidence.
 Early reflections have identified challenges in today's cities and human settlements that can inform prioritization.
-Basically, the reflections to date suggest centring on UN-Habitat's core role of improving planning, governance and management of urbanization and human settlements by supporting effective policymaking and building the capacity of key stakeholders to implement policy at the global, regional and country levels.

-23. Preliminary reflections on UN-Habitat's role suggest the following key entry points:

-(a) Using the power of urbanization to advance "equitable prosperity", including universal access to housing, infrastructure and basic services, as a holistic concept in achieving a decent quality of life for all;

-(b) Living in cities and human settlements in harmony with the natural environment: mitigating environmental degradation and climate drivers while adapting to climate change impacts, enhancing biodiversity and ecosystems services and harnessing the full power of circular economy;

-(c) Enhancing the resilience of communities by addressing the human settlements dimension of migration and displacement and building back better in post-conflict and post disater situations.

-24. Potential approaches that UN-Habitat could use to promote the above include:

-(a) Supporting more integrated and effective national policies and governance frameworks for territorial planning, management and investment at all levels and scales, including intermediary cities and rural-urban linkages, and connecting development planning and finance flows in an integrated and mutually supportive way;

-(b) Promoting integrated planning systems and multi-level governance, enabling coherence between national and regional spatial and economic development strategies to integrate all levels and sectors of governance at various territorial scales, based on a whole-of-government approach and driven by localizing the Sustainable Development Goals;

-(c) Using evidence-based policymaking, supported by robust and innovative data capacity and systems and improved and systematized knowledge management, and strengthening people-centred digital systems, while enabling inclusive decision-making and innovative urban solutions.

-25. Going forward, the process will follow the key elements presented in section II of this report.

-&lt;sup>4 Guiding principles of the New Urban Agenda: Leave no one behind, by ending poverty in all its forms and dimensions, including the eradication of extreme poverty; ensure sustainable and inclusive urban economies by leveraging the agglomeration benefits of well-planned urbanization, including high productivity, competitiveness and innovation; ensure environmental sustainability by promoting clean energy and sustainable use of land and resources in urban development.
-Transformative commitments for sustainable urban development: sustainable urban development for social inclusion and ending poverty; sustainable and inclusive urban prosperity and opportunities for all; environmentally sustainable and resilient urban development.
+Basically, the reflections to date suggest centring on UN-Habitat's core role of improving planning, governance and management of urbanization and human settlements by supporting effective policymaking and building the capacity of key stakeholders to implement policy at the global, regional and country levels. - 23.
+Preliminary reflections on UN-Habitat's role suggest the following key entry points: - (a) Using the power of urbanization to advance equitable prosperity that enables gender equality, improved universal access to housing, infrastructure and basic services, as a holistic concept of a decent quality of life for all; - (b) Living in cities and human settlements in harmony with the natural environment: mitigating environmental degradation and climate drivers while adapting to climate change impacts, enhancing biodiversity and ecosystems services and harnessing the full power of circular economy; - (c) Enhancing the resilience of communities by addressing the human settlements dimension of migration and displacement and building back better in post-conflict and post disater situations. - 24.
+Potential approaches that UN-Habitat could use to promote the above include: - (a) Supporting more integrated and effective national policies and governance frameworks for territorial planning, management and investment at all levels and scales, including intermediary cities and rural-urban linkages, and connecting development planning and finance flows in an integrated and mutually supportive way; - (b) Promoting integrated planning systems and multi-level governance, enabling coherence between national and regional spatial and economic development strategies to integrate all levels and sectors of governance at various territorial scales, based on a whole-of-government approach and driven by localizing the Sustainable Development Goals; - (c) Using evidence-based policymaking, supported by robust and innovative data capacity and systems and improved and systematized knowledge management, and strengthening peoplecentred digital systems, while enabling inclusive decision-making and innovative urban solutions. - 25.
+Going forward, the process will follow the key elements presented in section II of this report.